- Discussing security for schools can be a difficult and sensitive topic.

 And nobody wants to have precious minutes taken from their break just because they went to the outdoor recess area.

 At the same time, this has to be balanced with some hard facts.
-For example, bullying and harassment are still threats to watch out for, even though they’re less prevalent now than they were in the past.
+For example, bullying and harassment are still threats to watch out for, even though they’re less prevalent now than in the past.
 The same is true for school fights, with just 8% of students reporting being in a physical fight over the course of a year, down from 16% in 1993.

 Can your system provide the information to protect students when minor incidents occur?